blackflux/lambda-example/README.md

 A list of all the example handlers with description can be found [here](lib/https.js).
 Each handler has [tests files](test/https) associated.

-Note: Lambda functions defined this way are expected to be used with API Gateway.
+*Note*: Lambda functions defined this way are expected to be used with API Gateway.

 ## Getting Started